gc-victor/query/README.md

 Options:

 - `-c, --clean` - Clean assets and function databases, and dist folder
-- `-n, --no-port-check` - Do not check port usage
 - `-v, --verbose` - Show all the logs
 - `-h, --help` - Print help